gsingelmann/indd-find-colour/README.md

 # Find Colour in Everything

-An InDesign Script to mark all occurances of a swatch in the open document.
+An InDesign Script to mark all occurences of a swatch in the open document.

 ## Using the Script